samtron1412/docs/tech/it/sw/vim.md

 - Press Backspace to return from the last jump.
 - Press s to find the next subject, or S to find the previous subject.
 - Press o to find the next option, or O to find the previous option.
+    + Vim has a number of internal variables and switches which can be set to achieve special effects.
+These options come in three
+      forms: boolean, number, string
+    + `:h options`

 ```vim
 " Create file ~/.vim/ftplugin/help.vim